M. W. Barley

-Maurice Willmore Barley M.A., F.S.A., F.R.Hist.S., (19 August 1909 – 23 June 1991) was an English historian and archaeologist, specialising in medieval settlements and historic buildings.
+Maurice Willmore Barley (19 August 1909 – 23 June 1991) was an English historian and archaeologist, specialising in medieval settlements and historic buildings.

+Early life and education

-Barley was born and raised in Lincoln; his father was a prominent member of the Workers' Educational Association.
-Barley studied history at Reading, taking a Dip.
+Barley was born and raised in Lincoln, in a working-class family.
+His father, Levi Baldwin Barley, worked in a local engineering firm and was a prominent member of the Workers' Educational Association.
+Barley studied history at University of Reading, taking a Dip.
 Ed in 1932.

-Here he met his future wife, Diana.
+Career

 Barley taught at a school in Grimsby, then went to work at University College, Hull in the Department of Local History.
 At this time he also taught local history and archaeology at adult education classes in Lindsey and East Yorkshire.
 Following contact with the eminent folklorist Ethel Rudkin, Barley's interest in local history intensified; his publications on the subject cover slate headstones, varieties of apple, architecture and archaeology.

 During the Second World War, Barley worked for the Ministry of Information and lived in Oxfordshire.
 In 1946, he joined the Extra-Mural Department of the University of Nottingham, and lived at the Old Hall at North Muskham.
 He was Organising Tutor of the University College in Rural Nottinghamshire until 1962, in which year he became Senior Lecturer in the Department of Classics, and Reader in Archaeology in 1965.
 He was appointed Nottingham's first professor of Archaeology in 1971.
 Barley organised major excavations of the Roman fort and town at Great Casterton, Rutland, and the medieval borough at Torksey, alongside minor excavations in Nottingham and Newark.
 At Nottingham, he developed his interest in medieval and vernacular architecture, and read for an M.A. in the subject in 1952.
 He published many articles on buildings, publishing his most important book, The English Farmhouse and Cottage, in 1961.
 Also noteworthy was his publication A Guide to British Topographical Collections of 1974.
 From 1951 Barley had been actively involved in the development of the Council for British Archaeology, as a member of the Executive Committee, then as Secretary (from 1954–64).
 In 1966 he was appointed to the Royal Commission on the Ancient and Historical Monuments and Constructions of England.
 Between 1957 and 1963 he was President of the Vernacular Architecture Group and between 1972 and 1990 Chairman of the York Archaeological Trust.
 He was also a Vice-President of the Society of Antiquaries of London and a fellow of the Royal Historical Society.